vouched/vouched-android/README.md

 - Lay ID on a flat surface
 - Well lit area
 - Minimize glare
-- Try not to tilt the phone relative to the ID
+- Keep the phone level relative to the ID

 ## Reference